-The new assignment focusses on detailing out a plan of action and further work on the results of the previous projects, to actually implement the sensors on blades of a running turbine, to be able to extract and interpret valuable data.
-Research possibly needs to be done to further improve the required measuring systems with an estimate of costs, and to define whether/how such tests can be done at the EnTranCe facilities and possibly the Energy Campus Leeuwarden.
+The new assignment focusses on detailing out a plan of action and further work on the results of the previous projects, to actually implement the sensors on blades of a running turbine, to be able to extract and interpret data.
+Research possibly needs to be done to further improve the required measuring systems with an estimate of possible additional costs, and to define whether/how such tests can be done at the EnTranCe facilities and possibly the Energy Campus Leeuwarden.
 A design of the set up has already been made.
-Depending on the work of the student that is currently working on the project, the new student is invited to improve the proto set up, and start collecting and interpreting data.
+The new student is invited to improve the proto set up, and start collecting and interpreting data.
+To implement the system on the wind turbine itself, the system has to be expanded with an independent power source, and possibly a system that provides wireless data transfer.
 As this is expected to be a long term project, the student will also be asked to report recommendations that will enable successors to further work on the project.

-The project is done in collaboration with photonic sensor specialist Tarucca and possibly with Wind turbine manufacturers.
+The project is done in collaboration with Tarucca and possibly with Wind turbine manufacturers.
+Tarucca provides condition and structural health monitoring systems and services for the wind turbine industry.